 House OKs discount drug measure

-In the House, lawmakers voted overwhelmingly March 6 for a bill that would force pharmacy companies to offer discount drugs to the uninsured or risk being taken off Medicaid’s preferred drug list.
+The New Hampshire House overwhelming voted for a bill Tuesday that would force pharmacy companies to offer discount drugs to the uninsured or they will be taken off the Medicaid’s preferred drug list.

 House Bill 628 would establish a program similar to one in Maine and would leave many of the details of setting it up to the state Department of Health and Human Services, which would actually negotiate the discount for anyone who is uninsured and earning less than 350 percent of the poverty level.